top of page

 The Wizards' War

-As the only child of King Unthis, Prince Daynax is the rightful heir to the throne of Thiurethi.
-Despite holding the second-highest position in the kingdom after his father, Daynax takes on all the responsibilities across all levels of command.
-He frequently represents the kingdom of Thiurethi in the High Council of Kings, which convenes in Dorhan from time to time.
-Unbeknownst to Daynax, this arrangement is a pact between his father and King Hurmond, a way to bring Daynax closer to Mylénea, the princess of Dorhan, despite their age difference, with the prince of Thiurethi being the younger one.
-Although he is young for the responsibilities he assumes, Daynax is a serious man of few words.
-With the respect and deference of all commanders, he navigates through every part of the Thiurethi army, from the Thiurodins to the Thiurethi Cavalry, the Thiuronaths in the Palace Guard, and the Thiurons, the "Six Swords" of the king.
-Prince Daynax will be one of the first to encounter and face the Army of Sorcerers in its early stages.
-And without realizing it, he will receive assistance from one of the most enigmatic legends of Ernt-nador.
-Daynax will play a crucial role in the realms of men, to the point where his actions will reverberate in decisions that will alter events and change the course of history.
+The only son of King Unthis, Prince Daynax is the legitimate heir to the throne of Thiurethi.
+Despite holding the highest position after his father in the kingdom, Daynax performs all functions across every level of command.
+He constantly participates in the High Council of Kings, representing the kingdom of Thiurethi at meetings held in Dorhan from time to time.
+Unbeknownst to Daynax, this is part of an arrangement between his father and King Hurmond, aimed at bringing Daynax closer to Mylénea, the princess of Dorhan, despite the age difference between them, with Prince Daynax being the younger of the two.
+Though he is still young for the responsibilities he bears, Daynax is a serious man of few words.
+With the respect and approval of all commanders, he moves through all parts of the Thiurethi army, from the Thiurodins to the Cavalry of Thiurethi, and from the Thiuronaths to the Palace Guard, all the way to the Thiurons, the "Six Swords" of the king.
+Prince Daynax will be among the first to encounter and confront the Army of Sorcerers while still in its early formation.
+Without realizing it, he will receive help from one of the most enigmatic legends of Ernt-nador.
+Daynax will play a crucial role for the kingdoms of men, to the extent that his actions will reverberate in decisions that will alter events and change the course of history.

 The Wizards' War